In the travel world, few topics incite more contention and indignation than seatback etiquette.

 If we’re going to get all egalitarian about personal space on planes, shouldn’t we point the finger at first class?
 If airlines eliminated premium classes but kept the same number of seats on planes, we would all enjoy a more comfortable flying experience.
 Yes, the economics behind elite seating get flights off the ground.
 But we could swap spatial perks for other incentives.
 Give first-class flyers free massages, an exclusive bathroom, higher-quality cushions, whatever it takes.
 Just give us coach flyers somewhere to put our legs.

 I know.
 It’s pie in the sky.
 So here’s a more realistic solution: The airlines should stop seat reclining altogether.
 Some planes are outfitted with seats that don’t go back, but the industry as a whole does not appear to be going in that direction.
 So if you really want to beat the system, bring your very own Knee Defender.
-This product, which sells for $19.95 on Gadget Duck, hooks into your tray table and actually stops the seat in front of you from reclining.
-It’s gotten the OK from the FAA, according to the product’s website.
+This product, which sells for $21.95 on Gadget Duck, hooks into your tray table and actually stops the seat in front of you from reclining.
+It’s gotten the OK from the FAA, according to the product’s website, however, it’s been banned by most airlines.
 (The Knee Defender’s inventor?
 A 6′ 3″ guy who travels a lot.)
+Note that the website selling the Knee Defender lists the product as temporarily out of stock but it’s unclear if the item is still being sold.

 Just one caveat: Don’t use the Knee Defender on me.
 Despite condemnation from, ahem, select members of the travel community, I will continue to make use of those extra inches from reclining my seat.
 As long as there is a button that takes me from really uncomfortable to just-as-uncomfortable-but-now-I can-pick-my-chin-up-off-my-chest, I will push it.
 Please direct angry emails to your local state representatives.